MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-customer-card-addin.md

 ## Prerequisites

-- Dynamics 365 Sales or Dynamics 365 Customer Service, version 9.0 and later with Unified Interface enabled (Sales Hub or Customer Service Hub).
+- Model-driven Dynamics 365 app (such as Sales Hub or Customer Service Hub), version 9.0 and later with Unified Interface enabled.
 - Users of the Customer Card Add-in need to be [added as users](pm-permissions.md) in Customer Insights.
 - [Configured search and filter capabilities](pm-manage-search.md) in Customer Insights.
-- [Configured activities](pm-activities.md) in Customer Insights if you want to use the Timeline control.
+- Demographic control: Demographic fields, such as age or gender are available in the unified customer profile.
+- Intelligence control: Requires data in Customer Insights generated using Azure Machine Learning ([Predictions](predictions.md) or [Custom Models](custom-models.md))
-- [Configured measures](pm-measures.md) in Customer Insights if you want to use the Measures control.
+- Measure control: Requires [configured measures](pm-measures.md) in Customer Insights.
+- Timeline control: Requires [configured activities](pm-activities.md) in Customer Insights.

 ## Install the Customer Card Add-in